rkaiser0324/jake/README.md

 ## Configuration

-1. In Joomla Administration, under Extensions -> Plug-in Manager, disable the "System - Highlighting" plugin as it conflicts with the Jake component.
+- In Joomla Administration, under Extensions -> Plug-in Manager, disable the "System - Highlighting" plugin as it conflicts with the Jake component.
-- The CakePHP directory should be a sibling to the Joomla one, i.e.,
+- The CakePHP directory should be a sibling to the Joomla one, i.e., your JOOMLA_ROOT is `/path/to/www/joomla-cms` and your CAKEPHP_ROOT is `/path/to/www/cakephp`.

-    `/path/to/www/joomla-cms` (your JOOMLA_ROOT)
-    `/path/to/www/cakephp` (your CAKEPHP_ROOT)
 - Add the following Apache Alias, used for delivering existing files from under `CAKEPHP_ROOT/app/webroot`, to the Joomla VirtualHost.
 This should point to the `app/webroot` directory of the CakePHP app.

 ```
 Alias /webapp "CAKEPHP_ROOT/app/webroot"
 <Directory "CAKEPHP_ROOT/app/webroot">